crossfidev/Plexus-Pool/docs/user/glossary.rst

     proper.
 It defines a Context_ (the state of the application), some Operations_ (how the state evolves).

-    In Tezos, the economic protocol can be upgraded without interruption or forking of the blockchain.
+    In mineplex, the economic protocol can be upgraded without interruption or forking of the blockchain.
 The procedure for an upgrade is defined within the economic protocol itself so it can be upgraded as well.